Moores Mill, Alabama

 Moores Mill is an unincorporated community and census-designated place (CDP) in Madison County, Alabama, United States, and is included in the Huntsville-Decatur Combined Statistical Area.
 The population was 6,729 at the 2020 census, up from 5,682 at the 2010 census.

 Geography

-Moores Mill is located in northern Madison County at (34.830662, -86.520538).
+Moores Mill is located in northern Madison County.
 It is bordered to the west by Meridianville and to the south by Huntsville.

 According to the U.S. Census Bureau, the CDP has a total area of 13.8 sqmi, of which 13.6 sqmi are land and 0.2 sqmi, or 1.20%, are water.

 Demographics

 Moores Mill saw a slight decline from 2024 population estimates.